jamesadevine/pldi-artifact-evaluation/README.md

 ## 4. Inspect .tex for Tables 1 and 2 generate automatically by analysis of firmware object files.
    - The artifacts are available XYZ.
    - OPTIONAL: build firmware from sources and run scripts

+## 5. OPTIONAL: inspect sources of various Figures in paper
+   - Figure